 I know with all the rules being so strict about submission, it really bums you out when you haven’t had your scores validated before the submission deadline.

-As an affiliate, we have until Wednesday night to finish validating all scores and given the website issues that typically crop up, it make take that long on any given week.
+As an affiliate, we have until Wednesday night to finish validating all scores and given historical Games website issues, it make take that long on any given week.
 We always validate them as quickly as we can, but please realize there may be delays beyond our control.
 When in doubt, talk to a staff member in person before the deadline.
 As a last resort, email.